-7.1.
-Additional Output
+6.1 Additional Output

-Three rows of percentile numbers for the normal, lognormal, and gamma distributions, which have been fitted to the total unpaid-claim distribution, may be seen at the bottom of Table 6.5.
-The fitted mean, standard deviation, and selected percentiles are in their respective columns.
-The smoothed results can be used to assess the quality of fit, parameterize a dynamic financial analysis ("DFA") model, or smooth the estimate of extreme values, among other applications.
+Three rows of percentile numbers for the normal, lognormal, and gamma distributions, which have been fitted to the total unpaid-claim distribution, may be seen at the bottom of the table in Table 6.5.
+The fitted mean, standard deviation, and selected percentiles are in their respective columns; the smoothed results can be used to assess the quality of fit, parameterize a dynamic financial analysis ("DFA") model, or used to smooth the estimate of extreme values, among other applications.

-Four rows of numbers indicating the tail value at risk (TVaR), defined as the average of all of the simulated values greater than or equal to the percentile value, may also be seen at the bottom of Table 6.5.
-For example, in this table, the 99th percentile value for the total unpaid claims for all accident years combined is 524,069, while the
+Four rows of numbers indicating the Tail Value at Risk ("TVaR"), defined as the average of all of the simulated values greater than or equal to the percentile value, may also be seen at the bottom of Table 6.5.
+For example, in this table, the 99th percentile value for the total unpaid claims for all accident years combined is \$524,069, while the average of all simulated values that are greater than or equal to is \$536,643.
+The Normal TVaR, Lognormal TVaR, and Gamma TVaR rows are calculated similarly, except that they use the respective fitted distributions in the calculations rather than actual simulated values from the model.